mb0/xelf-old/DESIGN.md

 represented in a text format but can also be converted to an integer, representing milliseconds.
 The time type number represents milliseconds since the unix epoch.

-The selection is based on what types strings and number literals are commonly used for that differentiate enough in comparison or manipulation behavior.
-It is heavily informed by types supported full featured databases like postgresql.
+The selection is based on what types strings and number literals are commonly used for, that differentiate enough in comparison or manipulation behavior.
+It is heavily informed by types supported by full featured databases like postgresql.
 We do not bother with different number sizes or text length because it only complicates what xelf tries to provide and is only a concern to a validation or storage layer.
 For most uses a couple of wasted bytes is not an issue.

-The specific container types are a typed arr|T or unordered map|T with string keys, as well as the somewhat special obj and rec types, with field access by both index and key.
+There are two distinct behavior of container types called idxer or keyer.
+An idxer provides access to its elements by index, and a keyer by a string key.
+The idxer base type list can have elements of any type, while the arr type takes an explicit element type.
+The keyer types are the base type dict, the map type with explicit element type, as well as obj and rec with field info.
+Because object fields are inherently ordered, both the obj and rec types do implement idxer as well.
+Dict is implemented to preserve field order for this reason, but does not provide the idxer interface.

 Apart from the any type all primitive and object types can be optional.
 Optional type variants have a question mark suffix and translate to pointer, option or nullable types in the target environments.
-There are also optional object fields that mark the field itself and not its value optional.
+Note that there are also optional object fields that mark the field itself and not its value optional.

-The 'null' literal turns out to be very useful if treated as a universal zero value.

-To rely on type information without specifying it explicitly in every case for possibly large composite literals, xelf must allow to explicitly refer to and infer from existing types.
+To rely on type information without specifying it explicitly in every case, for possibly large composite literals, xelf must allow to explicitly refer to and infer from existing types.
 This is covered by type embedding and type references.
 Recursive obj and rec declaration also use special type references to itself or an ancestor.
 Type references are implicitly used in the type inference